 Today, the company is still family-run, although they utilise grapes from other smaller growers, in addition to their own, to produce the champagne.
 The house makes an unusually large number of cuvees, 8 of which are entering the Singaporean market: their Brut Icône, Brut Dry (Glamour), Brut Dry Rosé (Glamour), Brut Premier Cru, Brut Rosé Premier Cru, Brut Blanc de Blancs Premier Cru, Clos du Moulin Brut and Clos du Moulin Rosé.

 Bottles & Bottles is the exclusive distributor for Champagne Cattier.

-Founded by cult winemaker David Phinney (who’s also responsible for The Prisoner, a red blend that revolutionised wines in Napa Valley), Orin Swift is the no-holds-barred bad boy of the largely varietal wine-driven Californian wine industry, started by Phinney 8 years after selling The Prisoner brand.
-While the brand and its inventory is now owned by wine giants E. & J. Gallo, Phinney is still making the wines — with the added bonus of having more vineyards to play with.
+Founded by cult winemaker David Phinney (who’s also responsible for The Prisoner, a red blend that revolutionised wines in Napa Valley), Orin Swift is the no-holds-barred bad boy of the largely varietal-driven Californian wine industry, started by Phinney 8 years after selling The Prisoner brand.
+While the brand and its inventory are now owned by wine giants E. & J. Gallo, Phinney is still making the wines — with the added bonus of having more vineyards to play with.

 Orin Swift wines are distributed by Malt & Wine Asia.